2017 in public domain: Entering the public domain in Australia

 In 2004 copyright in Australia changed from a "plus 50" law to a "plus 70" law, in line with America and the European Union.
 But the change was not made retroactive (unlike the 1995 change in the European Union which brought some e.g. British authors back into copyright).
 Hence the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later, and no more Australian authors would come out of copyright until 1 January 2026 (those who died in 1955).

 Entering the public domain in the United States

 The Copyright Term Extension Act means no published works would enter the public domain in this jurisdiction until 2019.
-The exception are unpublished works, which are subject to 70 years after the death of the creator, as above.
+The exception are unpublished and unregistered works, which are subject to 70 years after the death of the creator, as above.

 Worldwide

-The Australian band King Gizzard & the Lizard Wizard released their 2017 album Polygondwanaland into the pulic domain.
+The Australian band King Gizzard & the Lizard Wizard released their 2017 album Polygondwanaland into the public domain.

 On the 7th of February 2017, the Metropolitan Museum of Art announced it will release 375,000 images into the public domain.